plantasia-space-org/docs.plantasia.space/docs/01-audios/00-overview.md

 An Audio can be a **sample**, a **loop**, or a **full release track**.
 Most importantly, it can be a finished piece of music published so others can recreate it, remix it, and regenerate it into new forms.

-Audios are designed to evolve through exploration, transformation, and reuse.
+The audios are shared to be listened to, and to evolve through exploration, transformation and reuse into regenerative music.

 ## Where Audios live